FartLabs/fartlabs.org/blog/mission.md

 Our lab's mission is inspired by my late uncle, Gregory Davidson.
-Uncle Gregory was a dedicated programmer and a creative, playful spirit, highlighted by his creative projects, especially his film series, "Fart Movie" and "Fart Movie 2."
+Uncle Gregory was a dedicated programmer and a creative, playful spirit, highlighted by his innovative projects, especially his film series, "Fart Movie" and "Fart Movie 2."

 Gregory was also Deaf, having been born without hearing.
-Farts, as it turns out, transcend boundarie of communication.
+Farts, as it turns out, transcend boundaries of communication.
 The vibrations are universally funny, creating a shared, physical experience of humor that everyone can feel, even Deaf individuals, like my uncle.